campmaker LLC

 Shower

-If you need a shower, the van systems become significantly more complex.
-Under-mounted black and gray water tanks, hot water heaters using the engines heat, propane, or electricity are possible but much more expensive and complex.
+If you want to shower in your van, the layout becomes more crowded and complex.
+Under-mounted black and gray water tanks, hot water heaters using the engines heat, propane, or electricity are possible but much more complex.
 These amenities often mean you have to stay in RV parks where you have access to water and dump stations.
 One common goal of camper vans is to get away from RV parks and enjoy dispersed camping away from other campers, therefore, CampMaker vans don't have showers.

 Toilets